kimtonyhyun/analysis/docs/tensor.md

 [X, meta, neuron_map, trial_map] = export(md);
 ```

-`X` is a cell array holding the neural activity on each trial.
-Each entry in the cell array is a matrix with `N` rows and a variable number of columns (depending on the number of frames captured on each trial). *The neurons are matched across all trials* (e.g. the first row in all matrices is the trace corresponding to the same neuron).
+`X` is a three-dimensional tensor (`[neurons x time x trials]`) that contains the neural activity for all trials in `md`.
+Note that:
+- Neurons are matched across all trials (including across days), and
+- All trials have been "timewarp"-ed to have the same number of samples.

 `meta` is a struct array holding the metadata for each trial.
 For example, `meta.start` is a cell array holding the start location of each trial.